How It Works

 The workout is demanding, taking 60-90 minutes of exercise 6 days a week.
 It may not work for you if you have a busy schedule or if you haven’t been active in a while.

-If you're new to exercise, you can help yourself avoid injury and illness by starting slow and staying hydrated during and after your workouts.
+If you're new to this workout, you can help yourself avoid injury and illness by starting slow and staying hydrated during and after your workouts.

 Is It Good for Me If I Have a Health Condition?